vbuterin/blog/posts/futures1.md

 [date]: <> (2024/10/14)
 [title]: <> (Possible futures of the Ethereum protocol, part 1: The Merge)

-_Special thanks to Justin Drake, Hsiao-wei Wang, @antonttc and Francesco for feedback and review._
+_Special thanks to Justin Drake, Hsiao-wei Wang, @antonttc, Anders Elowsson and Francesco for feedback and review._

 Originally, “the Merge” referred to the most important event in the Ethereum protocol’s history since its launch: the long-awaited and hard-earned transition from proof of work to proof of stake.
 Today, Ethereum has been a stably running proof of stake system for almost exactly two years, and this proof of stake has performed remarkably well in [stability](https://www.reddit.com/r/ethereum/comments/1f8uo8m/42_slashingfree_days_on_the_ethereum_mainnet/), performance and [avoiding centralization risks](https://x.com/VitalikButerin/status/1828318564224274735).
 However, there still remain some important areas in which proof of stake needs to improve.